Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 Do US citizens need a work permit to work in the Czech Republic?

 Yes.
-US citizens must follow the same rules for foreign nationals to obtain a work visa for the Czech Republic.
+US citizens must follow the same rules as other foreign nationals to obtain a work visa for the Czech Republic.

 What documents are required to apply for a Czech Republic work permit?